joejuma/Example-Three.js-Model-Viewer/README.md

 # Example Three.js Model Viewer

 ## About
-This is a simple Three.js ( link ) model viewer for learning and reference purposes.
+This is a simple Three.js ( https://threejs.org/ ) model viewer for learning and reference purposes.

 ## Use
 To use, download the project and open 'index.html' in the Firefox web browser.